 A Bitter Pill to Swallow – AA mental health, debut novel, POC author

-Not Otherwise Specified – Ballerina with eating disorder
+Not Otherwise Specified – Black ballerina with eating disorder

 The Thing About Luck – Japanese brother has autism